amrbedair/daft-task/README.md

 * The "Back" link will always lead to my test server as it is hard coded

 ## Laravel + Vue.js
+Here I seperated the app into two parts; frontend and backend, frintend is written using Vue.js, backend is written by Lumen - the micro-framework version of Laravel

+**To run this app simply do**
+* copy the direcory laravel-vuejs into your servers docroot
+* cd app_directory/backend
+* run "composer install"
+* open the file frontend/js/plugins.js
+* go line 28, config the backend url based on your server config. - you maybe using vhost
+* open url to http://localhost/laravel-vuejs/frontend/ - this may differ based on your deployment

+**Note:**
+* Application is caching styles, and breweries' beers for 24 hours to enhance performance trying to minimize API hits, so I added a button to flush the cache if required
+* The "Back" link will always lead to my test server as it is hard coded

 ## Vue.js